Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

-The objective of this taks is to perform a last test on the selected and adapted tools and resources.
+The objective of this task is to perform a last test on the selected and adapted tools and resources.
 This task is essential to validate the functionality, compatibility, and performance of all tools and resources that have been selected to conduct the designed experiment.
 It involves rigorous testing scenarios that mimic real-world applications to identify any remaining issues or inefficiencies that could impact the project's success.
 This process not only encompasses technical tools such as data analysis software and data collection applications but also includes testing the usability and clarity of guidelines, documentation, and any other support materials.
 The objective is to guarantee that every component functions seamlessly together, providing a robust framework for observers and participants to engage effectively in the project activities.